Cold Smoke

 The target income for ownership opportunities at Cold Smoke is between 120-250% of the Area's Median Income (AMI).

-Big Sky Community Housing Trust hopes to purchase the 99-acre Cold Smoke parcel, plus infrastructure, from Lone Mountain Land Company (LMLC) using a bond against Resort Tax.
-Voters will decide in the May 6, 2025, election whether to approve the Cold Smoke Housing Project bond.
-This vote will not raise taxes but instead extends and leverages the existing Resort Tax.
+Big Sky Community Housing Trust will purchase the 99-acre Cold Smoke parcel, plus infrastructure, from Lone Mountain Land Company (LMLC) using a voter-approved bond against Resort Tax.
+This bond will not raise taxes.

 On April 16, 2025, the Housing Trust and LMLC agreed to a land purchase price of $39.75 million and an infrastructure cost not to exceed $15 million.